xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 ### Global objects

-These objects are available in all modules. (see Node.js [Globals](https://nodejs.org/api/globals.html))
+These are really objects, available in all modules. (see Node.js [Globals](https://nodejs.org/api/globals.html))

 - `global`
 - `process`